alan-turing-institute/data-safe-haven/processes/provider-overview.md

 User lifecycle
 ---------------

-Users who wish to have access to the secure environment should set their credentials within the Turing secure environment menagement system.
+Users who wish to have access to the secure environment should set their credentials within the Turing secure environment management system.

 Projects are created in the management system by a Research Manager, and an Investigator assigned.